Library

 Social Security uses your 35 highest-earning years to calculate your benefit.
 Zero years reduce your PIA.
 How working longer helps — and when it doesn't.

-How to Read Your Social Security Statement
+How to Read Your Social Security Statement (Plain English)

 Social Security COLA: How Cost-of-Living Adjustments Work